Fees and Charges (2026)

 • Portuguese Association for Consumer Protection;

-• Association of Civil Construction and Public Works Industries of the Azores.
+• Association of Civil Construction and Public Works Industrialists of the Azores.

-2. Public or private, non-profit legal entities may also join.
+2. Public or private non-profit legal entities may also become members.

-3. The association of new entities under the terms of the previous paragraph is subject to deliberation by the General Assembly, under the terms of this Statute.
+3. The association of new entities under the previous number is subject to a resolution of the General Assembly, in accordance with these Bylaws.

 Article 8